ThreeDee-GmbH/ue5-style-guide/README.md

 <a name="2"></a>
 <a name="structure"></a>
 ## 2. Content Directory Structure
-@TODO: Discuss this whole section.
-If we decide NOT to use this structure our used structure should be defined with clear rules for subfoldering

 Equally important as asset names, the directory structure style of a project should be considered law.
 Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.

 There are multiple ways to lay out the content of a UE4 project.
 In this style, we will be using a structure that relies more on filtering and search abilities of the Content Browser for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.